cse110-sp21-group5/cse110-sp21-group5/README.md

   - Write unit tests to the testing file
   - Upon merging, review code with at least two other team members as you merge
   - Check that all tests pass and code quality standards are met using the automated tesing and quality checking tools

+## Meetings
+- We followed Agile methodology during the development of this project.
+You can find our meeting notes and sprint documentation [here](admin/meetings)